Putin says the aborted rebellion played into the hands of Russia’s enemies

 Prigozhin said he had been acting to prevent the destruction of Wagner, his private military company.
 “We started our march because of an injustice,” he said in an 11-minute statement Monday, giving no details about where he was or what his plans were.

+The injustice apparently was a government order requiring Wagner soldiers, if they want to remain fighting, to sign contracts with the Defense Ministry by July 1, which might effectively disband the group despite its battlefield successes in Ukraine.
+Prigozhin also accused Russia’s military of attacking his troops, prompting his march.

-The feud between the Wagner Group leader and military brass has festered throughout the war, erupting into the mutiny over the weekend when mercenaries left Ukraine to seize a military headquarters in the southern Russia city of Rostov.
+The feud between the Wagner Group leader and military brass has festered throughout the war, erupting into mutiny when mercenaries left Ukraine to seize a military headquarters in the southern Russia city of Rostov.
 They rolled seemingly unopposed for hundreds of miles toward Moscow before turning around after less than 24 hours on Saturday.

 The Kremlin said it had made a deal for Prigozhin to move to Belarus and receive amnesty, along with his soldiers.
 There was no confirmation of his whereabouts Monday.

-Prigozhin boasted Monday that his march was a “master class” on how Russia’s military should have carried out the February 2022 invasion of Ukraine.
-He also mocked the military for failing to protect Russia, pointing out security breaches that allowed Wagner to march 780 kilometers (500 miles) toward Moscow without facing resistance.
+Prigozhin boasted that his march was a “master class” on how Russia’s military should have carried out the February 2022 invasion of Ukraine.
+He also mocked the military for security breaches that allowed Wagner to march 780 kilometers (500 miles) toward Moscow without facing resistance.

 It remained unclear what would ultimately happen to Prigozhin and his forces under the deal purportedly brokered by Belarusian President Alexander Lukashenko.

-Prigozhin said Lukashenko “proposed finding solutions for the Wagner private military company to continue its work in a lawful jurisdiction.”
-That suggested Prigozhin might keep his military force, although it wasn’t immediately clear which jurisdiction he was referring to.
+Prigozhin said Lukashenko proposed finding a way to let Wagner “continue its work in a lawful jurisdiction.”
+That suggested Prigozhin might keep his military force, although it wasn’t clear which jurisdiction he was referring to.

 Though the mutiny was brief, it was not bloodless.
 Russian media reported that several military helicopters and a communications plane were shot down by Wagner forces, killing at least 15.
 Prigozhin expressed regret for attacking the aircraft but said they were bombing his convoys.

-And Nikita Yurefev, a city council member in St. Petersburg, said he filed an official request with Russia’s Prosecutor General’s Office and the Federal Security Service, or FSB, asking who would be punished for the rebellion, given that Putin vowed in a Saturday morning address to punish those behind it.
+And Nikita Yurefev, a city council member in St. Petersburg, said he filed a request with Russia’s Prosecutor General’s Office and the Federal Security Service, or FSB, asking who would be punished for the rebellion.

 Russian media reported that Wagner offices in several Russian cities had reopened on Monday and the company had resumed enlisting recruits.